 For instance, you can use this DMV to check the consistency of your data you got to make sure that foreign keys are trustworthy.
 Because you can also miss out on potential performance gains against queries on larger database tables when your foreign keys are not trustworthy.

 This is due to the fact that SQL is able to avoid having to use indexes in certain situations.

 You can check if foreign keys are trustwoirthy by checking that the is_not_trusted column is not set to 1.

 Afterwards, you can try resolving this by running syntax.
 Replace TABLENAME with the table name and FK_Name with the name of the foreign key:

 ALTER TABLE TABLENAME WITH CHECK CHECK CONSTRAINT FK_NAME

 Now if that does not work you will have to check the data in the tables is consistent.
 Otherwise, you will have to resolve and then try the above again.

 All the DMV’s relating to missing indexes

 There are multiple versions of scripts online you can use to see which indexes are potentially missing.
-My favourite script has helped me make dramatic improvements on multiple systems over the years.
+My favourite scripts has helped me make dramatic improvements on multiple systems over the years.

-Which version of the potentially missing indexes script do I recommend?
-Well to leave this post with a cliffhanger you will have to wait until my next post to find that one out.
+Which script that identifies potentially missing indexes do I recommend?
+Well to leave this post with a cliffhanger you can read my next post to find that one out.